Tutoriels Backend

 Create an index.js file with a code editor (notepad will do).

-Copy the following sample code
+Copy the following example code

 const { createServer } = require('http');